mitdralla/Hydro-Raindrop-WP-Guide/guide.md

 * You have now created your sandbox app and are provided an application ID.
 Paste that ID the Hydro Raindrop WordPress Config under `Applicaiton ID`.
 * In set the dropdown to `sandbox`.
 Don't forget to set the dropdown to production once ready to move to production.

 NOTE: All applications will remain in sandbox mode until approved.
-Please send us a support message to review and approve it [here](https://www.hydrogenplatform.com/account/support).
+Please send Hydrogen a support message to review and approve it [here](https://www.hydrogenplatform.com/account/support).

 ## Further Reading
 * [Raindrop documentation](https://www.hydrogenplatform.com/docs/hydro/v1/#Raindrop)